Tuition and Financial Aid

-Building a strong foundation in young children that lasts a lifetime is our mission, and we believe the impact multiplies over time.
-The benefits of learning to read, write, and think critically grows in perpetuity when done right.
+Empowering all students as curious, confident, and resilient leaders, thinkers, and creators is our mission, and we know that what happens here lasts a lifetime.
+The benefit of learning to read, write, and think critically grows in perpetuity when done right.
 Learning to be a good friend, regulate emotions, and respect differences at a young age is the essential path to creating leaders who will set the example for others.

 We understand that a Langley education is both a financial investment and a sacrifice.
 But we believe that, when made early, this investment grows in impact over time.

-At Langley, we value a diverse community, welcoming students from all backgrounds, because we know this environment reflects the heterogeneous world our students are growing up in, and greatly enriches and deepens learning.
+Langley is committed to welcoming qualified students from all backgrounds because we know this environment reflects the global world in which our students are growing up.
+We value a diverse community that enriches and deepens learning for everyone.

-To ensure that a Langley education is accessible to qualified students, Langley awards over $1.8 million in tuition assistance dollars annually, with an average award of 73% off tuition.
+To ensure that a Langley education is accessible for qualified students, we award more than $2 million in tuition assistance annually, with an average award of 73 percent off tuition.
 Bus, extended day, and lunch costs are all discounted at the same percentage as the tuition award.

-The financial aid deadline for the 2019-2020 school year is February 1, 2019, for new students and January 11, 2019, for returning students.
-Please contact the Admissions Office with questions.
+The financial aid deadline for the 2024-2025 school year is February 1, 2024, for new students and January 10, 2024, for returning students.
+Please contact the Admission Office with questions.